AppliedLogicSystems/ALSProlog/docs/docs/guide/7-Working-with-Uninterned-Atoms.md

 Symbols are entered in the symbol table only once, so comparison between atoms which are symbols is very fast.
 This is because only the symbol table indices need to be compared.
-In contrast, UIAs are stored on the heap as the sequence of characters in the atom’s print name (together with header/footer information).
+In contrast, UIAs are stored on the heap as the sequence of characters in the atom's print name (together with header/footer information).
 Comparison of a symbol with a UIA, or a UIA with a UIA, is somewhat slower because the two atoms must be compared by comparing the characters in their print names.
 Thus, it is desirable to store atoms as symbols if they are likely to often be compared with other atoms.
-This includes the functors of structures and the distinguished program constants such as ’:-’ or ’+’, etc. On the other hand, many programs contain atoms which are seldom or never compared with other atoms.
+This includes the functors of structures and the distinguished program constants such as ':-' or '+', etc. On the other hand, many programs contain atoms which are seldom or never compared with other atoms.
 Prompt messages and other output strings are good examples, as are atoms read when searching a file.
 These objects should usually be stored as UIAs to avoid clogging up the symbol table.